-On the other hand, Outwrite functions just like Grammarly, but its creator added more writing features like sentence paraphrasing, rewriting goals, and the option to enable or disable suggestions.
+On the other hand, Outwrite functions like Grammarly, but its creator added more writing features like sentence paraphrasing, rewriting goals, and the option to enable or disable suggestions.

-Grammarly is known to be one of the most accurate grammar checkers in the market.
+Grammarly is one of the most accurate grammar checkers on the market.
 However, a 2017 review of the product showed that its accuracy is only up to 72%.

 He concluded that though Grammarly is a great tool, it can never replace the human eye.

-With Outwrite, there have been scarce studies and inputs measuring its accuracy, but users claim that even with the free trial version, they can do so much with the app to check their errors more efficiently.
+With Outwrite, there have been scarce studies and inputs measuring its accuracy, but users claim that even with the free version, they can do much with the app to check their errors more efficiently.

-Reviews from long-time Outwrite users also suggest that the advantage of the tool is it makes writing less robotic and more natural as it focuses on flow and eloquence.
+Reviews from Outwrite users also suggest that the advantage of the tool is it makes writing less robotic and more natural as it focuses on flow and eloquence.

 Related: Grammarly vs. Linguix

-As for Outwrite, the pro version makes writing with impact even more seamless.
+As for Outwrite, the Pro version makes writing with impact even more seamless.
 If you unlock this version, you can see options to correct complete sentences, not just words within such a sentence.

 Aside from that, there are suggestions to improve the writer’s eloquence by making the output more precise and concise.
 The pro version also allows the app to automatically replace weak and dull words with better and richer ones.

 Considering all the features and factors mentioned above, we can say that although Outwrite is cheaper and offers more added features than Grammarly, the latter still wins.

 Grammarly sticks to what it does best – correcting grammatical errors.
-While Outwrite also aimed to polish the eloquence of a writing piece, Grammarly focused on what it can sufficiently manage.
+While Outwrite also aimed to polish the articulateness of a writing piece, Grammarly focused on what it can sufficiently manage.